crust-firmware/crust/CONTRIBUTING.md

    `WIP:`.
 3. Address feedback from project maintainers.
 Prompt responses will allow a pull request to get merged sooner!
-4. Complete the process until the pull request is approved by at least two project maintainers.
+4. Complete the process until the pull request is approved by the project maintainers.

 ### Commits